-I.2.7 Official suppliers for pulsed balls
+A.2.7 Official suppliers for pulsed balls

-Currently, there is one pulsed ball that has been approved by the RoboCupJunior Soccer Technical Committee:
+Currently, there is one ball that has been approved by the RoboCupJunior Soccer Technical Committee:

-RoboSoccer RCJ05 ball operating in MODE A (pulsed) made by EK Japan/Elekit (www.elekit.co.jp).
+1. RoboSoccer ball operating in MODE A (pulsed) made by EK Japan/Elekit (www.elekit.co.jp) Note that this ball was previously called RCJ-05.
+While you may not be able to find a ball with this name anymore, any IR ball produced by EK Japan/Elekit is considered to be approved by the TC.

-APPENDIX II: Technical Specification for passive Soccer Ball
+B Technical Specification for passive Soccer Ball

-II.1.
-Preamble
+B.1 Preamble

-In order to push the state of the art in the Soccer competition forward, the RoboCupJunior Soccer Technical Committee has defined the following technical specifications for the "passive" ball.
+In order to push the state of the art in the Soccer competition forward, the RCJ Soccer Technical Committee has the defined the following technical specifications for the "passive" ball.
 The chosen values and characteristics reflect the desire of the Technical Committee to make sure that the selected ball is not fundamentally different from the IR ball that was used before, and that it is close to balls used in the Soccer leagues in the Major category, where the Junior competitors may continue to compete once they pass the age limits.